nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/DAILY_JOURNAL_MODULAR.md

 ## Challenge

 Change the code in both `src/scripts/entriesDOM.js` and `src/scripts/entryComponent.js` so that the functions in each one becomes a method on an object, just like the code for `API` does above.
-Use [`Object.create`](https://github.com/nashville-software-school/client-side-mastery/blob/da278a4d16a04fba474e39c77bf0c05503521690/book-3-the-initiate/chapters/JS_OBJECT_CREATE.md).

 When you are done, there should be three objects defined in your application.